tensorflow/examples/lite/examples/model_personalization/README.md

   Gradle module.

-- Android classifier app: an application that illustrates how to use the transfer learning library.
+- Android classifier app: an application that illustrates how to use the model personalization library.
 The code lives under `android/app`.

 ## Full workflow

-This section describes how you can apply on-device transfer learning towards solving a custom task.
+This section describes how you can apply on-device model personalization towards solving a custom task.

 ### Converting the model using the CLI

-First, you need to pick the models that you want to use with transfer learning.
-A TFLite transfer learning model has two parts: the base model, which is typically trained for a generic data-rich task, and the head model, which will be trained on device.
+First, you need to pick the models that you want to use with model personalization.
+A TFLite on-device personalization model has two parts: the base model, which is typically trained for a generic data-rich task, and the head model, which will be trained on device.
 Base model weights are fixed during conversion, and cannot be changed later.
 You need to pick two models for both parts respectively.